Rasedujjaman/cppCourseBasic/pointers/ReadmePointer.txt

    pointer2Darray.cpp --- dynamic memory allocation of 2D matrix
    pointer3Darray.cpp --- dynamic memory allocation of 3D matrix
-   maxAndMin.cpp      --- Multiple value return from a function using pointer
+   maxAndMin.cpp      --- Multiple value return from a function using pointer arrayOfPointers.cpp -- Define the concept of array of pointers